mongodb-developer/liberate-data/README.md

 5. Install [MongoDB Relational Migrator](https://www.mongodb.com/products/relational-migrator).
 6. Import the project [liberate-data.relmig](./relational-migrator/liberate-data.relmig).
 7. Inspect the Relational and MDB diagrams.
 Notice how the `Orders` collection uses the [Subset](https://www.mongodb.com/blog/post/building-with-patterns-the-subset-pattern) schema design pattern to store most frequently accessed data together.
-8. The destination Orders collection shoud look like this:
+8. The destination Orders collection should look like this:
 ![Orders collection mapping](./img/orders_mappings.jpg)
 9. Perform the data migration by entering your Postgres and Atlas credentials.
+   10. Postgres Credentials: Username = `postgres` / Password = `password`
 10. When done, navigate to Atlas and ensure all collections were migrated.
 Inspect the `orders` collection.
 A subset of the data from orderDetails, product, customer & employee should be nested.
 #### MongoDB Atlas Search
 11. Create a default search index with dynamic mappings on the `orders` and `categories` collections.
 See [search-indexes.json](./atlas/search-indexes.json) for their definition.